MiguelFFuentes/MarcuSports/docs/README.md

 found.

 I used TDD as much as possible to drive my development focusing in the minimal functionality needed.
-Most things have been tested on this project with unit tests, there are also some feature tests for the main flows.
+Most things have been tested on this project with unit tests.

+I've also planned feature tests and there is an skeleton to perform one of them for one of the main flows of the application.
+Due to the lack of time, this flow has not been implemented yet, but it's prepared to future versions

 ## SQL vs NoSQL